prominence-eosc/docs/factories.md

 ---

 Currently there are the following types of job factories:
-* parameteric sweep: a set of jobs is created by substituting a range of values into a template
+* **parameteric sweep**: a set of jobs is created by substituting a range of values into a template

 When a workflow using job factory is submitted to PROMINENCE individual jobs will automatically be created.
 The job names will be of the form `<workflow name>/<job name>/<id>` where `<id>` is an integer.